JonathonBartle/hello-world/README.md

 This is my first use of GitHub and this repository is a dummy one for training purposes only!
 O CAPTAIN!
 MY CAPTAIN!

+    This change shows how to update code and link it to an issue

     O Captain! my Captain! our fearful trip is done, The ship has weather’d every rack, the prize we sought is won, The port is near, the bells I hear, the people all exulting,